SuffolkLITLab/ALKiln/docs/artifacts_folder_name.md

 A future goal is to remove the need to store the name in the runtime configuration file to reduce that complexity a bit.
 These flows are up for discussion.

-Here are more detailed descriptions of the different paths the folder name takes in the different environments.
+Below are more detailed descriptions of the different paths the folder name takes in the different environments.
 Where the folder name is created, gets passed, gets saved, and gets used.
 Note that there's a little glossing over the details.
 For example, everything saves to `runtime_config.json`, but only the core code[^1] ever uses the value there.

+The diagrams highlight `Log` to help visualize a common point in all the flows.

 ### GitHub action